Linaro/lava/doc/dispatcher-design.rst

    can be shared easily without allowing unexpected access).
 Hacking sessions append to this file after the overlay has been unpacked.

+Deployment can also include delivering the LAVA overlay files, including the LAVA test shell support scripts and the test definitions specified by the submitter, to the **host** device to be executed over the secondary connection.
+So for SSH, the secondary connection typically has a test action defined and uses :file:`scp` to put the overlay into place before connecting using :file:`ssh` and executing the tests.
+The creation of the overlay is part of the deployment, the delivery of the overlay is part of the boot process of the secondary connection, i.e. deploy is passive, boot is active.
+To support this, use the Multinode protocol on the host to declare the IP address of the host and communicate that to the guest as part of the guest deployment.
+Then the guest uses the data to copy the files and make the connection as part of the boot action.
+See :ref:`writing_secondary_connection_jobs`.

 .. _host_role:

 Considerations with a secondary connection